CARRIAGE CLOCK Breguet et Fils No 1127 Ca. 1823

 Signed Breguet et Fils No 1127

-Brass plated movement with Robin escapement and adjustable ‘Breguet’-balance.
-Striking train strikes on request the hours and quarters on two bells.
-The clock has an alarm that can be wind by the button on the case, the other button is for the repeater.
-The going train is driven by a barrel.
-On the back plate the bells and the engraved signature Breguet et Fils 1127.
+The spring-driven brass plated movement consists of a going train with a Robin platform escapement and adjustable ‘Breguet’-balance.
+It also has a striking train on request, which indicates the hours and quarters on two bells, mounted on the backplate.
+The clock has an alarm that can be wound by a gilt brass button on the top of the case, the other button is for the repeater.
+The makers have signed and numbered the clock on the backplate Breguet et Fils No. 1127.

-White enameled dial with Arabic hour numerals and stripes for the other minutes.
-The hour and minute ‘Breguet’ hands and the alarm hand are made of blued steel.
-The dial is covered with glass in a gilt brass bezel.
-By opening this bezel the striking train can be wind at the 6.
-Near 12 the regulation of the going train.
+The white enamelled dial has an Arabic chapter ring with hour, five-minute and minute divisions.
+The time is indicated by a delicate pair of blued-steel ‘Breguet’ hands.
+The straight alarm hand is also made of blued steel.
+The dial is protected by a convex glass set in a gilt brass bezel.
+Upon opening this bezel the going train can be wound below the 6.
+Above the12 is the regulation to adjust the going train.

-This clock has a Breguet certificate and is sold on 6 December 1823 to the widow Manuel for FFr.
+This clock has a Breguet certificate according to which it was sold on 6 December 1823 to the widow Manuel for FFr.
 1700,=.

 Height 23,5 cm